stephanemartinw/responsible-wordpress-with-tachyons/README.md

 The Wistiti starter theme is based on the base package of [Components](http://components.underscores.me/).
 Some modifications have been done :

-* No CSS but Tachyons.
+* No CSS but Tachyons only.
 * No jQuery loaded.
 * A fully customizable navigation menu.
 * A three widgets footer.